An exciting approach to theoretical spectroscopy: Acknowledgement

 \exciting is well supported by the NOMAD data infrastructure.
 The output files created by \exciting are recognized by NOMAD parsers, and their content is extracted according to the underlying metadata schema~\cite{Ghiringhelli2017_metadata}.
-At present, NOMAD contains several ten thousand \exciting calculations from 73 authors from all over the world, making it the 8th most used computational code on NOMAD.
+At present, NOMAD contains several tens of thousands \exciting calculations from 73 authors from all over the world.